Citrix-TechSpecialist/NetScalerGateway-EPA-SA-SC/Module1/readme.md

 ## Exercises

-Take an existng and working Gateway vServer, and add a PreAuth policy for a file on the Mac, and one for a file ont he PC.
+Take an existng and working Gateway vServer, and add a PreAuth policy for a file on the Mac, and one for a file on the PC.
 Then test.

 ## Thank you.